averageflow/joes-warehouse/README.md

 Products are composed of 0 or more articles.
 Products that are composed of articles can be sold only if they are in stock.
 Products that are not composed of any article can always be sold.
 This is in order to take into account that the product is of "infinite stock".

+A list of transactions performed (sales) that have occurred can be obtained via the API and with the frontend.

 You can view the API specification by using the open source API client [Insomnia](https://insomnia.rest/) and opening the file at `/storage/http/joes_warehouse_http_spec.yaml` and learn how to use the application endpoints.

 In order to use the UI you can simply visit [http://localhost:7000](http://localhost:7000) in your browser.